abd-ul-rafay/Travel-App-UI/README.md

 # Travel App
 This project is for practice.

-## Flutter Travel App Beautiful UI
+## Using Flutter

-The app consist of 4 screens, Home screen consisting of horizontal (recommended places) listview and vertical listview (all places).
-Search screen for all places,
-And Favourite screen where all bookmarked places are saved.
-Also a bottom modal sheet to show details of places when clicked.
+The Flutter Travel App showcases a stunning user interface, comprising four main screens.
+The Home screen features a horizontal listview displaying recommended places, alongside a vertical listview presenting all available destinations.
+The Search screen enables users to explore all listed places conveniently.
+Additionally, the Favourites screen allows users to bookmark their preferred locations for easy access.
+Furthermore, a bottom modal sheet dynamically displays detailed information about selected places upon clicking, enhancing the user experience and facilitating seamless navigation throughout the app.